chrisdodgers/ASUS-Z390A_Hackintosh_OpenCore/README.md

 > [!WARNING]
 >
-> You will need to follow [the framebuffer patching portion of the Dortania guide](https://dortania.github.io/OpenCore-Install-Guide/config.plist/coffee-lake.html#deviceproperties) if you are using an iGPU to drive your display(s)!, as my guide will not cover this!
+> You will need to follow [the framebuffer patching portion of the Dortania guide](https://dortania.github.io/OpenCore-Install-Guide/config.plist/coffee-lake.html#deviceproperties) if you are using an iGPU to drive your display(s)!
+My guide will not cover this!
 >

-2. **Kernel**: **IMPORTANT** (Your system may not boot if this section is not configured properly!)
+2. **Kernel**:
    - Under `Kernel -> Quirks`, `AppleCpuPmCfgLock` and `AppleXcpmCfgLock` is set to `False` which is ideal. **In your BIOS settings, CFG-Lock MUST be set to Disabled for this configuration to work!**.

 >[!WARNING]
 >*If for some reason you do not have a BIOS option to set your CFG-Lock to Disabled, you can temporarily change the value above to `True`.
 It is highly advised to instead [find a method for your motherboard to disable CFG-Lock!](https://dortania.github.io/OpenCore-Post-Install/misc/msr-lock.html*
+>

+> [!IMPORTANT]
+> Your system may not boot if thie following section is not configured properly!
 >

 3. **Wifi and Bluetooth**: This guide assumes you have a Fenvi T919 Wifi/Bluetooth card which is a BCM94360CD.
 Bluetooth/Wifi is required for Handoff/Continuity features to work!
 Intel Wifi/Bluetooth cards most likely will break many Handoff/Continuity features.
 If you plan on using an Intel card, you will need to follow [this portion of the Dortania guide](https://dortania.github.io/OpenCore-Install-Guide/ktext.html#wifi-and-bluetooth) as it will not be covered in my guide/repo. *(If you do not care about wifi/bluetooth and handoff/continuity features and do not want it - this can be fully ignored.)*